xpmethod-workshops/dhsi-coding-fundamentals/book-chapter/main.md

 is in some sense an operation of files, the aspiring coder must develop a firm grasp of the file system topography.
-Despite its retro appearances, the modern command line offers an intuitive, text based, "call and response" style of machine programming consistent across a remarkable variety of platforms: from mobile phones to supercomputers.
+Despite its retro appearances, the modern command line offers an intuitive, text based, "call and response" style of "terminal" programming consistent across a remarkable variety of platforms: from mobile phones to supercomputers.
 Everything from downloading a sample corpus, to writing a research paper, to debugging code eventually leads to the command line.
 We therefore embrace it from the beginning of the course.
 It forms the basis of our operations.

 On the level of hardware, the machine "speaks" in binary code.
 The command line "interprets" or translates English language-like commands (in a language